 We would like to thank the school boards who participated in Manufacturing Day 2017, including the Greater Essex County District School Board, the Windsor-Essex Catholic District School Board, CSC Providence, and A21 Academy.

-If you are an educator who would like to participate in Manufacturing Day 2018, please contact info@WorkforceWindsorEssex.com.
+If you are an educator or employer who would like to participate in the upcoming Manufacturing Day, please contact info@WorkforceWindsorEssex.com.